xqwen/ptwas/PTWAS_scan/README.md

   Rscript make_GAMBIT_DB.R -d all_gene.ptwas_weights.gz -o all_gene.ptwas_weights.gambit.vcf
 ```

-If there are eQTL data for multiple tissues, create the ``all_gene.ptwas_weights.gz`` file for each tissue individually, and create a directory, e.g., ``tissue_dir``.
+If there are eQTL data for multiple tissues, create the ``all_gene.ptwas_weights.gz`` and the corresponding index files for each tissue individually, and create a directory, e.g., ``tissue_dir``.
 Next, place all single-tissue weight files into the directory, and run
 ```
  Rscript make_GAMBIT_DB.R -D tissue_dir  -o Multi_tissue_all_gene.ptwas_weights.gambit.vcf
 ```